sentientazure/superblogdocs/03_new_django_project/02_python_2_creating_a_django_project.md

 Quit the server with CONTROL-C.
 ```

 If you see this, then the server is running and we can open it in the browser.
-Now, open your favorite web browser (we recommend Google Chrome or Safari because of their very useful developer tools), and go to the following URL:
+Now, open your favorite web browser (we recommend Google Chrome because of their very useful developer tools), and go to the following URL:

 ```bash
 http://127.0.0.1:8000/